lvbernal/lvbernal.github.io/projects.markdown

     <br/><br/>
 </center>

-* __Colombian Tax Calendar__ (retired) shows the Colombian Tax Calendar and filters it according to user needs.
+* __Colombian Tax Calendar__ (retired) shows the Colombian tax calendar and lets users filter it according to their needs.
 It includes descriptions of taxes and their payment dates.

 <center>
     <img src="/images/calendario1.png" height="512" border="1px" alt="Colombian Tax Calendar"/>